-This view provides a complete overview of the waveform of the track, and includes a marker to show the current position within the track.
+This view provides a complete overview of the track waveform, and includes a marker to show the current position within the track.
 This view is useful for finding transitions within the track.
-The waveform is colored according to the spectrum of the sound - red representing low frequency bass sounds, green representing mid frequency sounds and blue representing high frequency treble sounds.
+The waveform is colored according to the sound spectrum - red representing low frequency bass sounds, green representing mid frequency sounds and blue representing high frequency treble sounds.

 You can jump to different positions within the track by clicking on the Track Overview display (disabled in abs mode).
 Grey lines behind the overview show the length of the track - a thin grey line every minute, and a thick grey line every 5 minutes.
 The overview will be filled when you load the track onto a Virtual Deck.
-On slower computers, you should disable auto fill overviews in the setup screen - with this setting disabled, the overview will be filled as you play the track.
-SEE "PREPARING YOUR FILES" ON PAGE 10.
+On slower computers, you should disable auto fill overviews in the setup screen.
+SEE "PREPARING YOUR FILES" ON PAGE 10 AND "AUTOFILL OVERVIEWS" ON PAGE 28.